-There has been a lot of talk recently about cannabis and its potential health benefits, but many people don’t know exactly what cannabis is, or if it is the same as marijuana and hemp.
-In this article we’ll explore hemp, marijuana, CBD, THC, and how they relate to cannabis.
+There has been a lot of talk recently about cannabis and its uses, but many people don’t know exactly what cannabis is, or if it is the same as marijuana and hemp.
+In this article, we’ll explore hemp, marijuana, CBD, THC, and how they relate to cannabis.

 Cannabis is a genus of plants.
 There are numerous species within this classification, but the most well-known are cannabis sativa and cannabis indica.
 From there, distinctions can be made between hemp and marijuana plants, which are often mistakenly thought to originate from the same plant.

 Marijuana can originate from either the sativa or indica species.
 In appearance, this plant is short and bushy, and its leaves are either broad-shaped or in tight buds.
 This is the plant that contains THC, which produces the psychoactive effects, or the ‘high’.
 Because of this, marijuana is typically grown for recreational purposes.

 Meanwhile, hemp comes only from the sativa species.
 Its leaves are skinnier than marijuana’s, and they are mostly concentrated on the top part of the plant.
 Hemp is taller and skinnier than marijuana, and its chemical composition differs as well.
 It contains a negligible amount of THC (0.3% compared to marijuana’s 5-30%), which makes it impossible to get high off of hemp.
 Instead, hemp contains a high amount of cannabidiol (CBD), which has no psychoactive properties.
 Hemp is grown for a number of purposes, including common materials like paper and fabric, oils, food, and biofuel.
 It is also grown for its CBD oil, which is growing in popularity in the health community.